DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

-As shown in Table~\ref{tb:dynamic_graph_classification}, even tdGraphEmbed~\cite{DBLP:conf/cikm/BeladevRKGR20} considers the temporal connection information, it does not achieve the best performance.
-An intuitive explanation is that tdGraphEmbed does not capture the whole evolution pattern during the entire life of a temporal graph but only captures each individual snapshot.
-If there are some snapshots globally shared by different class temporal graphs (i.e., different class graphs share several similar snapshots), then the captured representation may not be class-distinctive.
-Based on this observation, we know that capturing the lifelong evolution pattern may be an important factor in designing the next-generation temporal graph representation learning algorithms.
+\textbf{Research Opportunities}.
+As shown in Table~\ref{tb:dynamic_graph_classification}, tdGraphEmbed+ProtoNet achieves the best performance in both few-shot settings.
+An intuitive explanation is that, compared just simply calling Reduced Graph Representation~\cite{DBLP:conf/sdm/OettershagenK0M20} for static algorithms, the dynamics representation learning process of tdGraphEmbed is more suitable for capturing the bioinformatic evolution patterns.
+However, tdGraphEmbed takes each snapshot individually, and we just call sum pooling to aggregate all of them.
+But there is still an opening question about how to aggregate each snapshot representation more reasonably.
+For instance, if there are some snapshots globally shared by different class dynamic graphs (i.e., different class graphs share several same or similar snapshots), then the simply summarized graph-level representation may not be class-distinctive.
+Based on this observation, we know that capturing the lifelong evolution pattern may be an essential factor in designing the next-generation dynamic graph-level representation learning algorithms.
+Some hints may be found in applying the attention mechanism~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} of current node-level representation learning methods~\cite{DBLP:conf/iclr/XuRKKA20}.